idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 The mapping shown in [tab:subassembly_id_mapping] is computed by `EquivalentCoreMeshGenerator` and stored as metadata on the mesh.
 This metadata is what is primarily used to set up the MCC-3 execution and MCC-3 input file generation, which all happens under the hood.
 For example, each subassembly region ID shown in the third column of [tab:subassembly_id_mapping] represents a separate subassembly region for which MC$^2$-3 needs to be executed.
 The following metadata is also defined by `EquivalentCoreMeshGenerator`, which is used by downstream MC$^2$-3 calculations:

 - Homogenized volume fractions: For each subassembly ID shown in [tab:subassembly_id_mapping], a list of volume fractions for each heterogeneous region ID found within the subassembly is stored.
 This is used in the Step 1 MC$^2$-3 calculation step to set the compositions of the homogenized mixture calculation for each subassembly region.
-- 1-D radial boundaries: For each subassembly ID shown in [tab:subassembly_id_mapping], the heterogeneous subassembly geometry and region ID layout is represted as a series of volume-preserved concentric rings, and this 1-D ring representation is used by the Step 2 MC$^2$-3 calculation to setup the 1-D CPM calculations wherever needed.
+- 1-D radial boundaries: For each subassembly ID shown in [tab:subassembly_id_mapping], the heterogeneous subassembly geometry and region ID layout is represented as a series of volume-preserved concentric rings, and this 1-D ring representation is used by the Step 2 MC$^2$-3 calculation to setup the 1-D CPM calculations wherever needed.

 For a more comprehensive list of metadata stored by `EquivalentCoreMeshGenerator`, the console output from setting `EquivalentCoreMeshGenerator/debug_equivalent_core = true` can be inspected.
-As a final step for mesh generation, an explicity defined coarse mesh is defined for the output R-Z mesh in order to use with [!ac](CMFD) acceleration as part of the downstream Griffin R-Z spectrum calculation step, and setting `Mesh/coord_type = RZ` specifies that an RZ coordinate system should be used for this.
+As a final step for mesh generation, an explicity defined coarse mesh is defined for the output R-Z mesh in order to use with [!ac](CMFD) acceleration as part of the downstream Griffin R-Z spectrum calculation step, and setting `Mesh/coord_type = RZ` specifies that an RZ coordinate system should be used with the 2D mesh.

-!listing sfr/abtr_xsgen_workflow/xs_generation_mesh.i start=Define and apply coarse mesh to RZ mesh
+!listing sfr/abtr_xsgen_workflow/xs_generation_mesh.i start=Define and apply a coarse RZ mesh end=data_driven_generator include-end=True

-Finally, `Mesh/data_driven_generator` indicates to the mesh generator system to define the input heterogeneous mesh specfications through metadata defined by [!ac](RGMB), instead of building a physical heterogeneous input mesh.
-The value of this parameter should point to the name of the `EquivalentCoreMeshGenerator` instance, and this is an optimization that Griffin requires to speed up mesh generation workflows that invoke `EquivalentCoreMeshGenerator`.
+Finally, `Mesh/data_driven_generator` indicates to the mesh generator system that it should define the input heterogeneous mesh specifications through metadata defined by [!ac](RGMB), instead of building a physical heterogeneous input mesh.
+The value of this parameter should point to the name of the `EquivalentCoreMeshGenerator` instance.
+The data-driven model is an optimization that Griffin requires to speed up mesh generation workflows that invoke `EquivalentCoreMeshGenerator`.

 ### Input Parameters Specific to MC$^2$-3 Execution and Overall Cross Section Generation Workflow id=subsec:mcc3_params

-As explained in [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core], the combination of `abtr_het_mesh.i` and `xs_generation_mesh.i` define the `[Mesh]` block that generates a 2-D R-Z mesh from a fully-heterogeneous core geometry definition.
-However, since the output mesh does not contain any information about the isotopic compositions related to each region ID defined on the input mesh, the `[Compositions]` block in `xs_generation.i` is used to map the region ID's defined in `xs_generation_mesh.i` to physical isotopic compositions within each heterogeneous region:
+As explained in [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core], the combination of `abtr_het_mesh.i` and `xs_generation_mesh.i` defines the `[Mesh]` block that generates a 2-D R-Z mesh from a fully-heterogeneous core geometry definition.
+However, since the output mesh does not contain any information about the isotopic compositions related to each region ID defined on the input mesh, the `[Compositions]` block in `xs_generation.i` is used to map the region IDs defined in `xs_generation_mesh.i` to physical isotopic compositions within each heterogeneous region:

 !listing sfr/abtr_xsgen_workflow/xs_generation.i block=Compositions

-`IsotopeComposition` is used to map compositions of inidividual isotopes and their atomic densities to a specific region, while `MixedComposition` is used to define compositions as volume fractions of existing `IsotopeComposition` instances.
+`IsotopeComposition` is used to map compositions of individual isotopes and their atomic densities to a specific region, while `MixedComposition` is used to define compositions as volume fractions of existing `IsotopeComposition` instances.
 Compositions listed in the `[Compositions]` block are mapped to a region ID defined on the heterogeneous mesh through the parameter `IsotopeComposition/composition_ids` or `MixedComposition/composition_ids`.

 `xs_generation.i` also defines the control logic related to the cross section generation workflow calculations in Griffin and MC$^2$-3 that are set by the user.
 This file resembles a typical Griffin input file except for a key difference, which is the `[MCC3CrossSection]` block.
 This input block controls aspects specific to the cross section generation workflow, and will be explained in more detail in this section.